magic-ingredients/tiny-brain-releases/README.md

 ## Where is the code

 the tiny-brain source code will be published as soon as the codebase is less embarrasing.
-There is still some AI generated gloop in there.
+There is still some AI-generated gloop in there.
 In addition, the locally installed tiny-brain core will be open source, but the remote version will not be.
-The remmote version will simply be the tiny-brain core, but with cloud hosting, i/e/ multi-tennant SaaS version.
-This will cost money to run so the aim will be a fremium model.
+The remote version will be the tiny-brain core, but with cloud hosting, i.e. multi-tenant SaaS version.
+This will cost money to run, so the aim will be a freemium model.

 ## Technical Architecture